djma777/100-days-of-code/log.md

 - I believe that I should have a good grip of Redux, preparing for bigger projects.
 So that's what I did most of today, yet, I haven't really made anything to work.
 I'll be back at this tomorrow.

 ---

+## Day 87: June 27, 2020.

+### **Today's Progress**

+- Still Relearning Redux

+### **Thoughts**

+- ok, so i got one state to work, but there's much to learn including data fetching and middleware stuff... my mind has gotten a bit foggy after all the reading... back at this tomorrow.

+---